Education Quality Assurance

 How to Apply for EQA Designation

 The EQA Policy and Procedures Manual sets out the criteria, requirements and obligations of institutions applying for or holding EQA designation.
+The EQA Policy and Procedures Manual is updated periodically and was last updated in March 2022.
 Applications may be submitted online.

-Institutions must re-apply and be assessed each year to maintain their designation.
-Designation will be revoked if the institution no longer meets the quality assurance standards and eligibility criteria.
+Institutions must apply and be assessed each year to maintain their designation.
+Designation will be revoked if the institution no longer meets the quality assurance standards and eligibility criteria set out in the EQA Policy and Procedures Manual .